xsc/ronda-swagger/README.md

       (ronda.routing/wrap-routing descriptor)))
 ```

-Although, you should probably create a separate route pointing at the Swagger
+(You should probably create a separate route pointing at the Swagger endpoint.)

-endpoint.
-Options to `swagger-handler` include those for `swagger-json`, as well
+Options to `swagger-handler` include those for `swagger-json`, as well as:
-as:

 - `:memoize?`: whether to memoize the encoded body,
 - `:encode`: a function to use to encode the Swagger map (defaults to